fawaskoya/superlist-clone/replit.md

 ## System Architecture

-KBN Superlist is built with a modern web application architecture, featuring a React + TypeScript frontend and a Node.js + Express.js backend.
+TaskFlow is built with a modern web application architecture, featuring a React + TypeScript frontend and a Node.js + Express.js backend.

 ### UI/UX Decisions
 - **Design System**: Clean, Superlist-inspired design utilizing Tailwind CSS for styling and Shadcn UI components for a consistent look and feel.